tejeswar04/Plant-Care/README.md

 ---

 ## 🛠️ Future Improvements
-- Integration of an automatic irrigation system to water plants based on predictions.
 - Enhancement of the model with more sensor inputs for better accuracy.
 - Development of a mobile app for real-time monitoring.

----

-## 📝 License
-This project is open-source and available under the [MIT License](LICENSE).